 Each year a member of the WEGs hosts the One Voice Annual Dinner, in front of an audience of 260 people.
 The group host a number of high profile visitors including MPs, female leaders within the community, and professional mentors.

-The WEGs won three Good Neighbourhood Awards in 2016 through efforts to take care of their community through initiatives such as litter picking, and supporting civic events, including Remembrance Sunday.
+The WEGs have won numerous local and regional awards through efforts to take care of their community through initiatives such as litter picking, and supporting civic events, including Remembrance Sunday.

 All WEGs are encouraged to take part in healthy activities such as clubbercise, boxercise, and cricket, This section is supported by Active Lancashire.
 Each week the group will focus on a particular activity which encourages young females to be active while maintaining a sense of fun.